Sleep, stress and recovery

 - Will it interact with other medications?

 - Magnesium can reduce absorption of some antibiotics (tetracyclines, quinolones), bisphosphonates, and thyroid medication.
-Take 2 hours apart.
+Take at least 2 hours apart, and at least 4 hours apart from thyroid medication (levothyroxine).
 Check with a pharmacist if on multiple medications.

 - Is more better?